shishirui/phpdoc-comment-vscode-plugin/README.md

 ## Using

 In a PHP file, select a function signature, ideally one that contains one or more parameters.
-Select the whole function signature then invoke the Add PHPDoc Comments extension (open the command palette (F1) and look for the command 'Add PHPDoc Comment'.
-Hit enter.)
+Select the whole function signature then invoke the Add PHPDoc Comments extension (open the command palette (F1) and look for the command 'Add PHPDoc Comment').
+Hit enter.
+You can also hit the shortcut key `command + shift + i`  or context menu.

 ![preview](https://raw.githubusercontent.com/shishirui/phpdoc-comment-vscode-plugin/master/images/preview.gif)